 - The new files

 Essentially, a full backup copies the entire data center each time, which doesn’t make having it daily the smartest idea.
-The best way to back up files for most companies, regardless of their size, is to set up a full backup once or twice a week on Monday or Friday, complementing it with incremental or differential backups throughout the rest of the week.
+Most companies, regardless of size, should do a full backup once or twice a week, preferably on Mondays or Fridays.
+They should also do smaller backups on the other days.

 - Reliability due to a full recovery.
 You can restore all the lost data without any missing pieces;